richardvlas/Trivial-API/README.md

 #### GET /categories

 - General:
-  - Returns a list of categories
+  - Returns a list of categories and success value.

 - Sample:
   - `curl http://127.0.0.1:5000/categories`